neanes/neanes/ROADMAP.md

 ## Tech Debt

 - Need to explicitly map between save file neumes and view model neumes.
 This will prevent errors due to mismatched or missing neumes in the save model.

-- Neume Adjustments should happen in the model layer, instead of the presentation layer.

-- We'll probably never support alternate fonts, but if we did, the internal Neume enum needs to be separate from the EZ Font neume list.
-In general the map will be App Neumes => Font Neumes => Keyboard Code.

 - All editor elements should probably be their own components.